dustinpfister/blog_posts/_posts/canvas-example.md

 ### 2.1 - Mr Sun

 I have made not one, but several canvas examples based off of the source code that I started with my [Mr Sun](/2020/11/03/canvas-example-game-mr-sun/) example.
 This is another canvas example that I would like to pure a fair amount of time into, to create something that is n it just fun, but also fun.
+This main canvas example of Mr Sun is just the core source code, along with just a single test plug-in, there are the other canvas examples though where I am starting to really take off with plug-ins for it though.

 ### 2.2 - Cross hairs